caplin/StyleGuide/readme.md

 General Hygeine
 ---------------

 Strict mode is encouraged.
 You do this by putting `"use strict";` at the top of your scope.
+If you wish to have classes in strict mode and not leak it into the global scope the recommended approach is to use an IIFE.

+Do not use the single var pattern, use a var for each variable, [reasoning is provided here.](http://danielhough.co.uk/blog/single-var-pattern-rant/)

 Keep your lines, methods, classes and files short (aim for <100 characters, <10 lines, <200 lines).